WW92030-STORAGE/VSC/.docs/material/ImageTexture.md

 ## Notes

-- ImageTexture not supported on the raytracer.
+- ImageTexture not supported on the raytracer for morphed meshes (Normal meshes OK).
 - Python converters included.

 ## Fields